lemonrock/context-coroutine/README.md

-# context-coroutines
+# context-coroutine

-[context-coroutines] is a Rust crate that provides a simple set of extensions to the [context](https://github.com/zonyitoo/context-rs) crate to provide stackful coroutines.
+[context-coroutine] is a Rust crate that provides a simple set of extensions to the [context](https://github.com/zonyitoo/context-rs) crate to provide stackful coroutines.

 The intended use case is mostly for read and write (input and output, I/O) with socket file descriptors.